General criteria for the study of quasi-stationarity: Irreducible processes in discrete state space and discrete time

 \subsection{$R$-positive matrices}

 We consider a Markov chain $(X_n,n\in\ZZ_+)$ in a countable state space $E\cup\{\d\}$with $\d\not\in E$ an absorbing point and with irreducible transition probabilities in $E$, i.e.\ such that for all $x,y\in E$, there exists $n=n(x,y)\geq 1$ such that $\P_x(X_n=y)>0$.
 In this case, the most general criterion for existence and convergence to a quasi-stationary distribution is provided in~\cite{FerrariKestenMartinez1996}.
 In this paper, the authors obtain a convergence result similar to the one of Theorem~\ref{thm:main} restricted to Dirac initial distributions, and the pointwise convergence to $\eta$ as in Theorem~\ref{thm:eta}, using the theory of R-positive matrices.
-In this section, we show how our criterion allows to recover these results, providing in addition the several refinements of Section~\ref{sec:main-discrete-time} (including the characterization of a non-trivial subset of the domain of attraction, the convergence of~\eqref{eq:cor-main} for unbounded functions $f$ and a stronger convergence to $\eta$).
+In this section, we show how our criterion allows to recover these results, providing in addition the several refinements of Section~\ref{sec:main-discrete-time} (including the characterization of a non-trivial subset of the domain of attraction, the convergence of~\eqref{eq:thm-main-zxzx} for unbounded functions $f$ and a stronger convergence to $\eta$).

 We denote by $P$ the transition matrix of the chain $(X_n,n\in\ZZ_+)$ and we assume that the absorption time $\tau_\d$ is almost surely finite.
-Without loss of generality, we will assume that the process is aperiodic, meaning that $\PP_x(X_n=y)>0$ for all $x,y\in E$ provided $n$ is large enough; the extension to general periodic processes is routine, as observed in~\cite{FerrariKestenMartinez1996}.
+Without loss of generality, we will assume that the process is aperiodic, meaning that $\PP_x(X_n=y)>0$ for all $x,y\in E$ provided $n$ is large enough; the extension to general periodic processes is routine, as observed in~\cite{FerrariKestenMartinez1996} (see also~\cite{ChampagnatVillemonais2022b} on this topic in our general setting).

 \begin{prop} The assumptions of \cite[Theorem~1]{FerrariKestenMartinez1996} imply Assumption~(E). \end{prop}

 \begin{proof} Since $E$ is finite or countable and because of the irreducibility assumption, it is known~\cite{VereJones1967} that the limit